perripez/t1w3-website-from-scratch/README.md

 ### Footer
 The footer component has social media links and other information of the company such as contact number and email address

+## Pages

+### Home Page
+The home page displays an image and some random text for now

+### Services Page
+The services page shows services provided by the company with an image and the title of the service